ultrasaurus/test-first-teaching/README.md

         alias spec="--color --format nested"

+## Setup again

+If you work for a while and then notice that this repository has changed and you want the new stuff:

+        git status
+        -- make sure you have nothing to check in, if you do add/commit

+        git remote add ultrasaurus git://github.com/ultrasaurus/test-first-teaching
+        git pull ultrasaurus master
+            --> creates remote ultrasaurus/master, now you have new stuff locally
+        git merge ultrasaurus/master
+            --> now you have new stuff in your master branch git push origin master
+            --> now you have new stuff in your github repo

 ## How To Use These Exercises

 Each directory has a spec file.
 You will write all the code to make it pass.